AT-backbone/Cap-PHP-library/README.md

 # Cap-PHP Library / Cap Creator
 A common alerting protocol library for processing and producing XML-CAP's from a JQuery HTML form.

-It's an Open Source software (wrote in PHP language) designed for users of common alerting protocol Version 1.2 like
+It's an Open Source software (written in PHP) designed for users of common alerting protocol Version 1.2 like

- software developer

- hazard authorities for any warnings

- or for CAP - Starter
+software developer, hazard authorities for any warnings or for CAP - Starter

-You can use it as a standalone application or as a web application to be able to access it from the Internet or a LAN.
+You can use it as a standalone application or as a web application accessible via the Internet or via LAN.

-You can freely use, study, modify or distribute it according to it's Free Software licence.
+You can freely use, study, modify or distribute it according to it's Software licence.

 [more Detail Information](doc/)